spwhitton/consfigurator/doc/connections.rst

 password is required is violated, your sudo password will end up in the stdin to whatever command is being run using sudo.
 There is no facility for directly passing in a passphrase; you must use ``:AS`` to obtain passwords from sources of prerequisite data.
+The passphrase will be written to a private temporary file which is deleted when the ``:SUDO`` connection is torn down.

 If any connection types which start up remote Lisp images occur before a ``:SUDO`` entry in your connection chain, ``ESTABLISH-CONNECTION`` will need